ziutek/mymysql/README.md

 lack of properly working connector, ready for my production application (December 2010).

-This package has internal error handling using *panic()* exceptions.
-Thus the probability of an unhandled internal error is very small.
+This package has internal error handling using *panic()* exceptions, thus the probability of an unhandled internal error is very small.

 ## Instaling